mafesernaarboleda/api-express-mongo/README.md

 2. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running.

-3. Example document in collection `Holes`.
+3. Example document in collection `Hotels`.
 ```
 {
     "price": 349709,